 Other Student Benefits

-A 1:1 initiative would certainly be the best way to equip students to meet these goals.
+A 1:1 initiative will certainly be the best way to equip students to meet these goals.
 In addition to these goals, a 1:1 initiative will benefit students in very practical ways as well:

 - Students will be able to access school material (assignments, forms, podcasts, etc.) on a 24/7 basis and will be able to hone their organizational skills using technology.